-Apple Hill has been the perfect traditional fall family destination for a half a century, with its mix of kid-friendly activities and adult attractions, which includes over 50 u-pick apple ranches, a Christmas tree farm, a microbrewery with handcrafted beers, a spa and a few vineyards.
+Apple Hill has been the perfect traditional fall family destination for a half a century, with its mix of kid-friendly activities and adult attractions.
+Attractions include over 50 u-pick apple ranches, a Christmas tree farm, a microbrewery with handcrafted beers, a spa, and a few vineyards.

-Although open year-round, the Apple Hill Growers Association, located in Camino, Placerville, and Pollock Pines California, is best visited in early October or November when apple picking is at its best and the changing colors of the fall leaves make the entire experience even more memorable.
+Although open year-round, the Apple Hill is best visited in early October or November when apple picking is at its best, and the changing colors of the fall leaves make the entire experience even more memorable.

 There is a lot to see and do, and for those looking to see everything in one trip, a good starting point is High Hill Ranch, which is by far the most popular Apple Hill destination.

-Here families are encouraged to relax and have some fun, enjoying a picnic lunch while sitting around the trout fishing pond, or sipping a free sample of apple cider from a huge cider press.
-There are also hay rides, pony rides and face painting for the kids.
+Here families are encouraged to relax and have some fun, enjoying a picnic lunch while sitting around the trout fishing pond or sipping a free sample of apple cider from an enormous cider press.
+There are also hayrides, pony rides, and face painting for the kids.

 Next up is El Dorado Orchards, with its miniature train that transports guests around a big pond for just $3 a ticket.
 The kids will also enjoy feeding the ducks while waiting to catch the train.